If you experience an accident in your working hours, you should always do the following:

 Remember to document your injury

 In general, following a occupational injury, it is of the utmost importance that you continuously document the accident and injury.
 This means that you must ensure that you get to a doctor, specialist physician, physiotherapist, etc., partly to be treated for your injuries, but also so that you can subsequently prove that you, for example, has been incapacitated for a long period of time.
+If possible, take some photos of the site where the damage occurred, knowing what happened and why, it can help the case later.

 Be aware that the doctor notes your injuries and symptoms in the journal, even though you do not expect them to last for long.
 If later it appears that your injuries are permanent, you can show that the injuries have been "from the start" and thus due to the occupational accident.